Shellyspike/Primo/Primo.Office.MyOffice_en.md

 A element that inserts rows into a sheet of the Table.
 Includes the following properties:

 1. **Table**:
-   - Index — Index of the row, after which the insertion will occur.
+   - Index — index of the row, after which the insertion will occur.
 If not specified, the insertion is done at the end of the sheet.
-   - Quantity — Number of rows to insert.
+   - Quantity — number of rows to insert.
+Mandatory.
    - Sheet index.
    - Sheet name.